-Teen Resumes: Skills That You Can Add to Your Resume
+Skills That Teens Can Add to Their Resume

 A resume is a very important piece of the puzzle when people look for jobs, even for teenagers.
 Employers don't expect teens to have a resume, so those teens that do can easily jump to the top of the application pile.
 Employers usually have immediate respect for a teenager who has taken the trouble to write out a formal resume.
 But not just any resume will do.
 The best resumes are those that have some experience and skills on them.